Nhatcao99/RecordingVoiceForSpeechProcessing/Bt1/readme.txt

+IF YOU HAPPEN USE THIS CODE AT THE MOMENT: run the homework1_demo.py
+use the sentence.txt or any kind of file text to check, it is up to you

 Tutorial:
 Concept:
 Begin the software by open on command line with an argument(a txt file with the paper's information), example on macOS/Ubuntu command line: